aiven/terraform-provider-aiven/docs/resources/mirrormaker_replication_flow.md

 * `target_cluster` - (Required) is a target cluster alias.

-* `enable` - (Required) enable of disable replication flows for a mirror maker service
+* `enable` - (Required) enable of disable replication flows for a MirrorMaker service

 * `topics` - (Optional) is a list of topics and/or regular expressions to replicate.